yatindra7/Sekhmet/README.md

     - POST: login an existing user

 - `/patient`:
-    - GET: get all patients in db
+    - GET: get all patients in db (with pcp name by joining with physician)
     - POST: add new patient

 - `/patient/:ssn`